Pictured in 2010

 While the pub was officially called the Bull's Head, because of another pub with the name, it was often referred to as 'Upper Bull’s Head' or 'Top Bull’s Head' in documentation.

 A public urinal was once a feature of this pub, not surprisingly there were objections to this facility and it was eventually removed.
 In 1884 a Cheadle Herald article stated it was “impossible for a gentleman to walk with a lady without blushes close to Cross Street”, the article also stated that the public convenience had been there for more than 20 years.
 This was removed in 1895 by the then owners of the pub ‘John Joules and Son’ by order of the Cheadle District Council under the Public Health Act.

-In 1898 the same brewery had plans to extend the Wheatsheaf into this pub and transfer the license to a proposed hotel in Totmonslow opposite the railway station, these plans however were rejected by the bench.
+In 1898 the same brewery had plans to extend the Wheatsheaf into this pub and transfer the license to a proposed hotel in Totmonslow opposite the railway station, these plans however were rejected by the Licensing Committee.

 When the building was de-licensed in 1907, J. Joule and Son received £710 compensation.

 In 1908 when the pub closed the building became a Hilton’s Booteries.
 In 1925 it became Cheadle’s branch of Barclays Bank, until 1967 when they moved further down the High Street.

 Cheadle Travel Agency then took over the building, when they stopped trading in the early 2000s the Forget-Me-Not Florists moved in.
 The building became Draycotts Estate Agents in 2016 - in late 2019 it became a branch of Abode Estate agents.

 William Barker (The Universal British Directory 1791, 1793)